Still have questions? Leave a comment

 Like the main conflict of class difference in The Necklace, all other characteristics of a short story derive from its setting.
 When well-designed, this can also help set up the dominant emotional tone.
 Of course, it takes a significant amount of research to deliver a setting both beautifully and believably.

 There are two main types of conflict: internal conflict and external conflict.
+Internal conflicts, such as personal struggles, can hinder characters’ growth and goals.

 1. Internal conflict is a person’s struggle with themselves.
 It takes place inside the psyche of a character, such as Hamlet’s conflicted state of mind about how to take revenge for his father’s murder.

 2. External conflict takes place between different people or groups of people.
-It is possible to further divide this type of conflict based on who or what the protagonist(s) are struggling against.
-For example, the conflict in A Game of Thrones is between kingdoms, but also between people and the supernatural elements of the fantasy world.
+It is possible to further divide this type of conflict based on who or what the protagonist(s) are struggling against, often involving an antagonist who directly opposes the protagonists’ goals.

 Regardless of the type of conflict you choose, making it believable will hold the reader’s attention.
 Various literary devices like mystery, causality, empathy, surprise, insight, universality, or simply high stakes for the character, all add a different dimension of conflict to the plot.
 Conflict drives your story and makes it interesting.

 A theme is what children would call the moral of the story.
 It can be the subject of the story, an idea that runs through it, or simply the message that is conveyed from the writer to the reader through the short story.
 The writer can use all the other characteristics of a short story to best articulate their theme into words.
+Various story elements contribute to a cohesive narrative, guiding writers on how to effectively conclude their own story.

 A well-told story, the kind that gets published or made into a film, explains itself.
 For example, while reading O. Henry’s short story The Gift of the Magi, you can easily understand that the story is about the value of love and sacrifice.
 In this way, the theme is implied rather than stated explicitly, and it is up to the writer’s skill to best convey it through their writing.